camunda-community-hub/camunda-platform-7-reactor/examples/bpmn-execution-listener/README.md

 ### Create an Execution Listener

-Now, create an execution lister that should measure KPIs.
+Now, create an execution listener that should measure KPIs.
 A KPI is modeled in the process as none intermediate throw event which has a name starts with 'KPI:' and contains the name of the KPI, for example 'KPI: step1'.

 ```java
 @CamundaSelector(type = "intermediateThrowEvent", event = ExecutionListener.EVENTNAME_START)